Your child will wake up during a nightmare but stay asleep during a night terror.

 Let your child have a security object like a teddy bear in the bed.
 This can help them feel more relaxed.
 Do not have toys or other items in a baby or toddler's bed that could suffocate them.

 Try to talk to your child about the nightmare to see if you can figure out what the cause might be.
 This is important if your child starts having nightmares frequently.

 - encourage your child to talk to you about their fears or worries during the day

 - make sure the TV programmes or videos your child watches are appropriate for their age - avoid scary content before bedtime

 - avoid giving your child drinks that contain caffeine or sugar as they can cause disrupted sleep

 - make sure your child is getting enough sleep - this can help reduce the frequency and intensity of nightmares

 Talk to your GP or public health nurse if your child’s nightmares are very disturbing or keep happening.

-Your child won't wake up during a night terror and will have no memory of it.
+During a night terror, your child may seem very agitated.
+This can be distressing for parents.
+But your child will not wake up during a night terror and will have no memory of it.

 Night terrors can last from 5 minutes to 30 minutes and have no effect on your child.
 They happen in the deepest part of sleep and usually within 1 to 2 hours of going to sleep.